Should You Save For Retirement or Invest in Your Health Coaching Business?

 Many business professionals suggest saving money before investing money.
 Your savings will serve as the foundation to build your finances on.
 In other words, your savings will provide the capital to feed your investments, in this case, your health coaching business.

-THERE ARE MANY REASONS TO SAVE FOR RETIREMENT:
+REASONS TO SAVE FOR RETIREMENT:

 - Tax benefits – Putting money into a retirement fund protects your income from taxes by decreasing your taxable income.